ariscript/www/content/blog/khoury/index.md

 the specific assignments, I wouldn't have discovered my interest in the field of programming languages as early as I did (or ever).
-If I was allowed to skip the proposed CS0 because of my AP credit, and take CS1 purely in Python, I don't think I would be anywhere close to where I am now - both ih terms of programming ability and in terms of knowing what I want to do with my life.
+If I was allowed to skip the proposed CS0 because of my AP credit, and take CS1 purely in Python, I don't think I would be anywhere close to where I am now - both in terms of programming ability and in terms of knowing what I want to do with my life.

 ### CS 2510 (Accelerated)